 The library organizes item types generally as articles or books.
 See the tabs to the left to determine which strategy to use.

 There are two ways to search: you have a known item (for example referred to in your reading), and your question is do we have it.
 Type the title into OneSearch.
 If it appears at the top of your results list, pursue the links or other access information in the record.
-For books, always log in on the yellow bar to get access to CSU+
+For books, always sign in to get access to CSU+

-The other search is for what ever items match your need by entering keywords in databases to see what comes up.
+The other type of search is a keyword search for what ever items match your need.
+You try keywords in databases to see what comes up.
 For books use OneSearch limited to Books & Media Stanislaus.
 To get more, Use CSU+.
 To get more, use Worldcat.
 See Tim Held for help.